nazari63/fault-proof-monitors/docs/duplicate_dispute_game.md

 ### Importance of the Monitor

 - **Preventing Inconsistencies**: Multiple dispute games for the same state root claim can lead to conflicting dispute outcomes, undermining the reliability of the dispute resolution process.
-- **System Integrity**: Ensures that the system references the correct dispute game, avoiding ambiguity and potential security vulnerabilities.
+- **System Integrity**: Ensures that the withdrawal process references the correct dispute game, avoiding ambiguity and potential security vulnerabilities.
-- **Maintaining Protocol Rules**: Enforces the protocol's rule that only one dispute game can exist per state root claim.
+- **Maintaining Protocol Rules**: Enforces the protocol's rule that only one dispute game can exist per game type and state root claim.

 ## Parameters